-Coding challenges often help hiring managers choose the right candidate based on their real-world skills.
-FAANG and other big companies use coding challenges to hire the best talent.
-The questions in these coding challenges test your algorithms and data structure knowledge.
-However, the questions are quite tricky — you’re expected to use your technical skills and creativity to solve them.
+Interview coding challenges often help hiring managers to choose the right candidate based on their real-world skills.
+FAANG and other top tech companies use interview coding challenges to hire the best talent.
+The questions in these coding challenges test your DSA (Data Structure and Algorithms) knowledge.
+However, the questions are pretty tricky, and you’re expected to use your technical skills and creativity to solve them.

-Preparing for Coding Challenges can accelerate your problem-solving ability, enhance your skills, and boost confidence.
-Every software developer has to face coding challenges in the technical interviews.
+Preparing for coding challenges can accelerate your problem-solving ability, enhance your skills, and boost your confidence.
+Every software developer has to face coding challenges in technical interviews.
+Let’s take a look at the types of coding challenges asked in FAANG+ interviews and how you can solve them.

-Having trained over 10,000 software engineers, we know what it takes to crack the most challenging tech interviews.
-Since 2014, Interview Kickstart alums have landed lucrative offers from FAANG and Tier-1 tech companies, with an average salary hike of 49%.
+Having trained over 13,500 software engineers, we know what it takes to crack the most challenging tech interviews.
+Our alums consistently land offers from FAANG+ companies.
+The highest-ever offer received by an IK alum is a whopping $1.267 Million!

 Want to nail your next tech interview?
 Sign up for our FREE Webinar.

-Why big companies use coding challenges to interview developers, what are coding challenges, and how to solve coding challenges in an interview — these are some of the questions we’ll answer in this article.
+We'll answer questions like why big companies use coding challenges to interview developers, what coding challenges are, and how to solve coding challenges in an interview in this article.

 - What are Coding Challenges?